Surprisingly High Redundancy in Electronic Structure Data Across Materials Explained by Low Intrinsic Dimensionality: Funding

 Pruned subsets speed up the training process significantly, as shown in Figure~\ref{fig:consolidated-time}.
-Training with $90\%$ CCS-pruned subsets reduces training time by $70\%$, $50\%$ and $84\%$ for Aluminum, CrFeCoNi and Water respectively, while matching the original models' predictive performance. $99\%$ CCS-based pruned subsets reduces the training time further, while also suffering nominal increase in NRMSE.
+Training on $90\%$ CCS-pruned subsets reduces training time (compared to the original dataset) by $70\%$, $84\%$, $74\%$, and $50\%$ for Aluminum, water, SiGeSn, and CrFeCoNi systems respectively, while matching the original models' predictive performance. $99\%$ CCS-based pruned subsets reduces the training time further, while also suffering nominal increase in NRMSE.